read my current issue

 current issue image

 Bodo’s magazine is delivered by postal service to all places in the world.
 It is the only magazine that spreads technical information on power electronics globally.
 We have EETech as a partner serving our clients in North America.
 If you speak the language, or just want to have a look, don’t miss our Chinese version at bodospowerchina.com.
-An archive of the magazine with every single issue is available for free at our website bodospower.com.
-My Green Power Tip for the Month: Design for repairability!
-Our environment and our planet with its limited resources will thank you.
+An archive, of every issue of the magazine, is available for free at our website bodospower.com.

 Kind regards,